 The Starr Cancer Consortium is strongly committed to the public sharing of reagents and data generated through SCC funded research.
-The SCC requires compliance with NIH policy and rules on reagent and data sharing, including the Genomic Data Sharing Policy.
+The SCC requires compliance with NIH policy and rules on reagent and data sharing, including the NIH Policy for data Management and Sharing.
 Investigators are expected to include their plans for following data sharing guidelines in Section 13 of the SCC application: Data and Resource Sharing Plan.